 Symptoms of poisoning include diarrhea, nausea, and vomiting.
 Symptoms usually come on suddenly and may include body aches, diarrhea, nausea, vomiting, cold sweats, severe abdominal pains, severe headaches, chills, fever, red rash on skin, weakness, limp muscles, paralysis that spreads downward, double vision, dry mouth, speech difficulty, cramps, and respiratory failure.
-Call (800) 222-1222 to reach the poison control hotline.
+Call the American Association of Poison Control Centers (800) 222-1222 to reach the poison control hotline if you or someone you know may have been poisoned.

 © Vladimir Fedoroff | Dreamstime Stock Photos